Spinning a Yarn

-With A Cause Productions was founded in 2001 to produce the film, "LITTLE."
-Since then we've made countless narrative films on a wide variety of subjects.
-Our latest feature, "Saving For The Day," is due to be completed later this year.
-Check out the teaser for that and some of our other work below.
+With A Cause Productions was founded in 2001 to produce the film, “LITTLE.”
+Since then we’ve made countless narrative films on a wide variety of subjects.
+“Saving For The Day,” is due to be completed later this year and “Hellgate” is in pre-production.

 Saving For The Day is an independent feature film shot in beautiful Western Montana.
 This entertaining and unique project touches on 16 different genres, but is primarily an action-adventure with strong elements of romance and comedy.